VUnit/vunit/docs/contributing.rst

 **vunit/test/lint/**
    Style checks such as PEP8 and license header verification.

-The test suites must with both Python 2.7 and Python 3.x as well as with all supported simulators.
+The test suites must pass with both Python 2.7 and Python 3.x as well as with all supported simulators.

 Testing with Tox